 The EJSO welcomes the submission of manuscripts in the fields of epidemiology and preventive aspects of oncology; diagnosis, including imaging; all aspects of therapy, including radiotherapy and chemotherapy; application of new equipment to surgical and clinical oncology; methods of assessing results of treatment; computing in relation to oncology; in the following categories:

 Editorials.
-These may be proffered on any subject of relevance to cancer surgical practice.
-It should offer informed comment on an issue of topical interest.
+These may be proffered on any subject of relevance to surgical practice oncology.
+Editorials should offer informed comment on an issue of topical interest.
 An Editorial should generally be less that 1500 words and contain no more than 10 references.

 Original Articles.
-These will be considered on all aspects of cancer surgery and related subjects, including clinical trials, case and clinico-pathological series, audit or experimentation.
-Original articles are limited to 3000 words in length with a maximum of five tables or figures.
+These will be considered on all aspects of surgical oncology.
+Original articles are limited to 3000 words in length with a structured abstract of no more than 250 words and a maximum of five tables or figures.

 1. Open Access